Mount Newton Pathway

 Comparing design concepts

-We are asking for feedback on three conceptual designs.
-All three options have a 3-metre-wide, bi-directional pathway that continues along a single side of the road.
+We asked for feedback on three conceptual designs.
+All three options had a 3-metre-wide, bi-directional pathway that continued along a single side of Mount Newton Cross Road between Highway 17 and East Saanich Road.
 None of the options would go onto SȾÁUTW̱ (Tsawout) lands.

-The design concepts have key differences, like placement on the south versus north side of the road and separation from vehicles.
+The design concepts had key differences, like placement on the south versus north side of the road and separation from vehicles.

 Option 1 Option 2A Option 2B (recommended)